redux-saga/redux-saga/README.md

 })
 ```

 All we had to do is to test the successive results returned from the Generator iteration process.
-When using the declarative forms
+When using the declarative forms Sagas generator functions are effectively nothing more than
-Sagas generator functions are effectively nothing more than functions which get a list of successive inputs (via `io.take(pattern)`) and yield a list of successive outputs (via `io.call(fn, ...args)`, `io.put(action)` and other forms we'll see in a moement).
+functions which get a sequence of inputs and yield a sequence outputs.

 The `io.call` method is well suited for functions which return Promise results.
+Another function
-Another function `io.cps` can be used to handle
+`io.cps` can be used to handle Node style functions (e.g. `fn(...args, callback)` where `callback`
-Node style functions (e.g. `fn(...args, callback)` where `callback` is of the form `(error, result) => ()`).
+is of the form `(error, result) => ()`).
 For example

 ```javascript
 const content = yield io.cps(readFile, '/path/to/file')
 ```

-## Error handling
+# Error handling

 You can catch errors inside the Generator using the simple try/catch syntax.
-Un the following example, the Saga catch errors
+In the following example,
-from the `api.buyProducts` call (i.e. a rejected Promise)
+the Saga catch errors from the `api.buyProducts` call (i.e. a rejected Promise)

 ```javascript
 function* checkout(io, getState) {